afahounko/artemis-project/README.md

 * plan resources exhausion
 * master changes with a continuis integration (CI) and a continious deployment (CD)

-and OpenvSwitch, Libvirt and Ansible on a bare metal device like Intel Nuc or any devices compatible with Linux Kernel with network Interface.

 # Tools in place

   * Netdot (IPAM)
   * FreeIPA